 Depth to basement estimations produced by the Queensland Geological Survey are based on depth within drill hole logs, seismic interpretation estimations and estimations based on magnetic survey data.
 The data largely reflects the depth of first intersect within exploration drill holes, as the seismic data estimation and the magnetic survey data interpretations both gave apparent overestimation of the depth to basement and hence were either removed from the interpolation process or down weighted to limit their influence.
-Therelevant portion of the resultant estimated depth to basement image shown in Figure 9.
+The relevant portion of the resultant estimated depth to basement image is shown in Figure 9.
 The imaged depth to basement within EPG 32 ranges from approx. 787m in the north to approx. 1500m in the southeast corner.
-Within EPG 34 the imaged depth to basement ranges from approx. 900m in the northwest corner to approx. 3000m in the southeast corner.
-The deep estimate in the southeast corner is part of what appears to be a basement low "trough" which runs northeast through EPG 34 and into the northwest corner of EPG 36 (Figure 9).
-The depth to basement estimates within EPG 36 range from 3400m in the northwest to 1400m.